 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Law and Regulations, Legislation, Lithuania, Markets and Companies, Woodwork
+Keyword tags: EU – Baltic States, Good for Business, Lithuania, Markets and Companies, Woodwork

 Lithuania's wood processing and furniture production group VMG is stepping up investment in Belarus with plans to double VMG Industry's production output in Mogilev and to expand solid wood furniture and pellet production in Borisov, close to Minsk, the business daily Verslo Zinios reported on Wednesday, cites LETA/BNS.

 Latvijas Valsts Mezi (LVM), the company responsible for management of state-owned forests in Latvia, remains the leader of the forestry industry for the third successive year with EUR 275.71 million in 2014 turnover, according to the Latvian Business Annual Report 2015 compiled by Firmas.lv and LETA.